alejandrocrx/leetcode_problems_study/README.md

 ## 198. House Robber

 We traverse the array from right to left, keeping track of the maximum value.
 We use two pointers.

+## 17. Letter Combinations of a Phone Number

+We do depth-first search for every digit in the string.
+We recursively call dfs for every index + 1 and when the base case is reached, we delete the character of the last at stringbuilder.